 Description

-Heat Exchangers: Some CIP systems incorporate heat exchangers to heat the cleaning solutions to a specific temperature for optimum cleaning efficiency.
-Heat plays a crucial role in breaking down tough residues and killing bacteria during the cleaning process.
+Heat exchangers heat cleaning solutions to optimal temperatures, breaking down residues and killing bacteria during the cleaning process.

 The CIP process itself typically follows a series of steps to ensure thorough cleaning and disinfection.